microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-01.md

 ## Tips

+- Talk among yourselves which Scenario you would go for.
+  - If going with Scenario 01 - deploy the Bicep templates of the VNET-integrated AIS which can be found at [Student/Resources/Challenge-01/Scenario-01](../Student/Resources/Challenge-01/Scenario-01).
+This is the shortcut method - the templates are ready to deployed and all they need to do is plug-in the parameter values.
+  - If going with Scenario 02 - you can deploy the Bicep templates of the publicly-exposed AIS which can be found at [Student/Resources/Challenge-01/Scenario-02](../Student/Resources/Challenge-01/Scenario-02).
+Some parameter or variable values in the templates are blank, so the students need to fill these out.
     - Create several [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules) for deploying individual resources, the file structure should be as follows:
       - main.bicep
         - modules
           - functions.bicep
           - apim.bicep
           - appinsights.bicep

       You can use the starter Bicep files at at [/Resources/Challenge-01](./Resources/Challenge-01)
     - The resources should have the following properties at a minimum:
       - name
       - location
       - sku/kind
       - resource-specific properties
     - Function app and APIM needs to configured with Application insights.
 Therefore, ensure that you create this resource first, and make sure that you define [output parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/outputs?tabs=azure-powershell) for instrumentation key and resource id.
 You would need to pass values as input to the Function App and APIM modules.

-- Make sure to [publish the APIM Developer portal](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-developer-portal-customize#publish) because you will need to use this in the succeeding challenges.
+  - Make sure to [publish the APIM Developer portal](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-developer-portal-customize#publish) because you may need to use this in the succeeding challenges.
+The steps for publishing the APIM Developer portal for Scenario 01 (in APIM internal mode) would be different from Scenario 02 (public).
 Don't forget to enable CORS afterwards.
-- After publishing, browse to the Dev portal in a separate incognito/private broswer and test Echo API GET operation.
+  - After publishing, browse to the Dev portal in a separate incognito/private browser and test Echo API GET operation.

 ## Advanced Challenges
 [TODO]